wtsi-hgi/hgi-vault/doc/design.md

 # Deletion code
 ```

-Note that it isn't the deletion code itself that is "hot" -- as this
+Note that, in this case, it isn't the deletion code itself that is "hot"
-will almost certainly be a single standard library call -- but rather
+-- as this will almost certainly be a single standard library call --
-the code that facilitates or guards against it.
+but rather the code that facilitates or guards against it.

 Any `can_delete` implementation might refer to a library function named
 `is_in_vault`, which would therefore be mentioned in the respective